 The construction of this dam has catastrophic consequences for this fragile environment and the livestyle of the Omo valley’s tribes, which are closely linked to the river and its annual floods.
 Not to mention that they already are living in extremely difficult conditions in this challenging area.
 In 2011, the government began to lease out vast blocks of fertile land in the region to foreign companies to plant biofuels and other highly water-intensive crops such as oil palm, cotton and maize.
 This process started to take away more and more land and expel tribal people from their land in order to make a way for the large commercial plantations.
 Many communities’ grain stores, beehives and valuable cattle grazing lands have been destroyed.

 According to independent experts, the dam, commercial plantations and irrigation canals will have an enormous impact on the delicate ecosystem of the region by altering the seasonal flooding of the Omo River and dramatically reducing its downstream volume.
-This will result in the drying out of much of the riverine zone and will eliminate the riparian forest.
 If the natural floods and its rich silt deposits disappears, subsistence agriculture will collapse, causing food shortages for at least 100.000 people.
 Inter-ethnic conflicts will increase as people will compete more for scarce and dwindling resources.

-If the tribes currently living in the Omo valley will leave their traditional land and their culture, most probably they will be able to survive materially in a new environment, but not spiritually as they will no longer have access to their natural environment for the transmission of their identity.
+If the tribes currently living in the Omo valley will leave their traditional land and their culture, they will be able to survive materially in a new environment, but probably not spiritually as they will no longer have access to their natural environment for the transmission of their identity.

 It is to be hoped that the exposure which the tribes are experiencing now will turn to be an advantage for them.
 To be highlighted by tourists, photographers and tour operators might give them media exposure and an international voice that will help to fight for their lifestyles, customs, environment and the central core of their culture in this process of disintegration.